An overview of owning vs. renting

 The most common myth associated with renting is that the tenant “throw away money” every month.
 This is not true.
 For starters, you need a roof on your head, and that always costs money.
 Secondly, although you are not building equity with your monthly rent payments, neither will you build equity with the significant amount you will put into owning a house.

-When you rent, you precisely know how much you will be spending on housing every month.
+When you North Miami Beach apartments, you precisely know how much you will be spending on housing every month.
 When you own, your monthly payments may vary.
 You can pay your mortgage and usual bills for one month and an additional amount for a new roof next month.
 But when it comes to renting, you don’t pay for roof replacement because that is the landlord’s responsibility.
 Your monthly, home-related expenses like renter’s insurance are usually more predictable.

 However, as a renter, your rent can be unpredictable.
 It can increase particularly when your lease is approaching renewal unless you live in a city that has rent control, and the apartment you live in is covered by it.